Last updated in November 2013

 Cooperation on energy, the environment and climate

 In 2009, the Federal Government decided to end traditional development cooperation with China and has since made no new financial commitments.
-All ongoing programmes are to be completed in the course of the next few years and new forms of cooperation with China are to be developed as part of a strategic partnership.
-This also involves providing support for China’s ongoing reform policy, assisting the country in its efforts to make its economic system sustainable and helping to ensure the country’s stability and reduce its ecological burdens.
+All ongoing programmes are to be completed in the course of the next few years and new forms of cooperation with China are to be developed as part of the two countries’ strategic partnership.
+This involves providing support for China’s continuing reform policy and for restructuring the Chinese economy towards greater sustainability – a process in which greater involvement of German business is also being sought.

 Scientific and technological cooperation